lunatech/aws-cfn-puppet/README.md

 * S3 for file storage
 * SQS for messaging between the front-end and back-end servers
 * Autoscaling groups to manage server load
+* Restricted access to machines with security groups
 * ELB for load balancing

 The general approach is to use CloudFormation to provision all AWS